This story is being written as a gift for Violent Pixi

 I sit down and brace myself for whatever the news is.
 I surmise that it can't be good considering my father's withdrawn expression and my mum's streaming tears.

 "Oh, isn't that the hospital where I was born?
-That's weird," I attempt to keep my tone light, even though my palms are turning sweaty at my knees.
+How strange," I attempt to keep my tone light, even though my palms are turning sweaty at my knees.
 "OK, what is it?"

 My father gulps, staring at the floor.